jebeso/portefolje/_posts/replication-study.md

   url1: ""
 ---

-[I published a study](https://link.springer.com/article/10.1007/s40806-016-0048-6) as part of my master's degree in Psychology.
-It has been cited a lot, so I guess you could say my academic career was short and impactful?
+[Published in Evolutionary Psychological Science](https://link.springer.com/article/10.1007/s40806-016-0048-6) as part of my master's degree in Psychology.
+It has been cited a lot, so I guess you could say my academic career was short and impactful.

 ![](/publication.jpg)